-These are common answers from business owners over the question of potential fraud in their workplaces.
+These are common answers from business owners about the question of potential fraud in their workplaces.
 In reality, that’s just not the truth.
-In fact, small to medium-sized businesses are the most prone to workplace fraud, and over half of victim companies don’t even realize it’s happening.
+In fact, small- to medium-sized businesses are the most prone to workplace fraud, and over half of victim companies don’t even realize it’s happening.

 Some quick facts:

-- 53% of victim companies don’t recover their fraud-related losses.
+• 53 percent of victim companies don’t recover their fraud-related losses.

-- 97% of fraudsters implement some tactic to conceal their acts like creating, altering, and/or deleting documents and transactions.
+• 97 percent of fraudsters implement some tactic to conceal their acts like creating, altering, and/or deleting documents and transactions.
 The more people involved in the controls of your organization, the less opportunity they will have.

-All it takes, she explained, is a need and an opportunity.
+All it takes is a need and an opportunity.
 Consider the fraud triangle: Incentive, rationalization and opportunity.
 People don’t enter businesses as fraudsters, but with the right motive, opportunity and need, they can do unexplainable things.

 From writing checks to themselves, to working out deals with vendors under the table, to controlling all the accounts and processes, the possibilities are endless for how an employee can deceive a company.